Housing Discrimination: What Actions Are Covered?

 10. Engage in blockbusting - which consists of efforts to induce or attempt to induce a person to rent housing by representation regarding the presence or entry of a person/s of a protected class or economic status

-11. Steering - which includes restricting of or attempt to restrict, by word or action, an individual's housing choices
+11. Steering - which includes restricting or attempting to restrict, by word or action, an individual's housing choices

 12. Segregation by floor, building, development, or community, based on membership in a protected class.

-There are additional discriminatory actions within the housing context (i.e. selling of real estate) that are also addressed in the aforementioned laws that are not listed above, but I have attempted to limit my discussion to a rental housing context.
+There are additional discriminatory actions in the housing context (e.g., the sale of real estate) that are also addressed by the aforementioned laws, but I have limited my discussion to the rental housing context.

-I will spend some time in future blogs providing additional explanations for some of the above -- especially "reasonable accomodations" and "reasonable modification" which I have been meaning to blog about for several months now.
+I will spend some time in future blogs providing additional explanations for some of the above, especially "reasonable accommodations" and "reasonable modification," which I have been meaning to blog about for several months now.

-It is important to remember that a landlord or manager does not need to possess the intent to discriminate in order to be found to have engaged in discriminatory behavior.
-Whether a landlord or manager meant to do something is not relevant; if the action was discriminatory, it will still be considered a violation of fair housing laws.
+It is important to remember that a landlord or manager need not intend to discriminate to be found to have engaged in discriminatory behavior.
+Whether a landlord or manager intended to do so is irrelevant; if the action was discriminatory, it will still constitute a violation of fair housing laws.